Partial fraction decompositions, and semilinear representations of infinite symmetric groups: Introduction

+\begin{itemize} \item The finitely generated objects in $\Sm_K(\Sy_{\Psi})$ {\sl split `locally'} (i.e. under restriction to sufficiently small open subgroups of $\Sy_{\Psi}$) into finite direct sums of $K$-semilinear representations induced by trivial representations of open subgroups (Proposition~\ref{local-structure}), which is somewhat similar to the description of the `local' structure of smooth representations of $\mathrm{GL}_n$ over local division rings in \cite{Howe} and \cite{HenniartVigneras}.

+This phenomenon allows to describe the Grothendieck $K_0$-ring of the full subcategory of compact objects in $\Sm_K(\Sy_{\Psi})$ for some $K$ (Theorem \ref{lambda-homomorphism}) generalizing \cite[Theorem 4.18]{NagpalSnowden}.

+It turns out that the morphisms of the latter category {\sl are `locally' split} (Theorem~\ref{Local-injectivity}).
+This is related to a canonical `{\sl level}' filtration on the objects, introduced in \S\ref{level_filtration}. \item It follows from the noetherian property of $\Sm_K(\Sy_{\Psi})$ that any $\Sy_{\Psi}$-field $K$ admits a {\sl `weak period' extension}, i.e. of a smooth $\Sy_{\Psi}$-field extension $\wK|K$ such that $\wK$ is a cogenerator of $\Sm_{\wK}(\Sy_{\Psi})$.
+Moreover, Proposition~\ref{weak_period} provides a functorial construction of $\wK$ for any {\sl non-trivial} $\Sy_{\Psi}$-field $K$.
+However, $\wK$ constructed there is by no means optimal, in particular, $\wK^{\Sy_{\Psi}}\neq K^{\Sy_{\Psi}}$.

+If $K$ is trivial then any `weak period' extension of $K$ admits an $\Sy_{\Psi}$-subfield isomorphic to $K(\Psi)$ (Example~\ref{minimal_period}) that is a `period' extension of $K$, i.e. $K(\Psi)^{\Sy_{\Psi}}=K$. \end{itemize}

 \begin{definition} The {\sl Gabriel spectrum} of a Grothendieck category $\mathcal C$ is the topological space whose points are isomorphism classes of indecomposable injectives.
 For each object $X$ of $\mathcal C$ denote by $[X]$ the set of points $E$ with $\Hom(X,E)=0$.
-Then base of opens consists of sets of the form $[X]$ as $X$ ranges over the compact (finitely presented) objects.
-As $[X]\cap[Y]=[X\oplus Y]$, these sets are closed under finite intersection, so an arbitrary open set will have the form $\bigcup_i[X_i]$ with some compact $X_i$. \end{definition} Some remarks on Gabriel spectra are collected in \S\ref{on_Gabriel_topology}.
+Then base of opens consists of sets of the form $[X]$ as $X$ ranges over the compact (finitely presentable) objects. \end{definition}